nuxt/vue-meta/docs/api/README.md

 ### $meta().refresh
 - returns [`metaInfo`](/api/#metaInfo-properties)

-Updates the current meta info with new meta info.
+Updates the current metadata with new metadata.
-Useful when updating meta info as the result of an asynchronous action that resolves after the initial render takes place.
+Useful when updating metadata as the result of an asynchronous action that resolves after the initial render takes place.

 ### $meta().inject
 - returns [`metaInfo`](/api/#metaInfo-properties)